phirSOFT/phirSOFT.Collections/README.md

 # LazyDictionary

-A dictionary that generates the values lazily
+Provides a `IDictionary<TKey, TValue>` that will create the values from the key using a callback function.
+The values are only created once.